Our Mission

 These free community Tours are made possible thanks to our sponsors and friends around the country.

-In Edinburgh, we have partnered with Axiom Hospitality who are kindly supporting Ukrainian refugees to come on free tours of the city through their Meet with Purpose Programme.
-The voco Edinburgh Royal Terrace and the Bruntsfield Hotel have worked with Invisible Cities since September 2022.
+In Edinburgh, we have partnered with Axiom Hospitality who are kindly supporting our community tours of the city through their Meet with Purpose Programme.
+The voco Edinburgh Royal Terrace have worked with Invisible Cities since September 2022.
 Thanks to each Day Delegate Package that includes our “Meet with Purpose” option, one guest can come on our tour for free!

 But that’s not all: the guides and trainees at Invisible (Edinburgh) have also been able to distribute “Welcome to Edinburgh” goodie bags to children that include games, activities and sweet treats from the capital!